I’m Thankful for School

 PRAYER TIME:

 Thank God for the opportunity and privilege to go to school and to learn.
-Ask God for forgiveness for the times that you have not tried your best to learn and have taken school for granted and to help you do your best.
+Ask God for forgiveness for the times that you have not tried your best to learn and have taken school for granted.
+Ask Him to help you do your best.

-If you would like to learn more about our ministry in Lusaka, Zambia, click here to be taken right to the home page of Family Legacy Missions International.
+Would you like to learn more about our ministry in Lusaka, Zambia?
+Click here to be taken right to the home page of Family Legacy Missions International.

 Leave a Reply